Scipio Aemilianus

-Publius Cornelius Scipio Africanus Aemilianus (185 BC – 129 BC), known as Scipio Aemilianus or Scipio Africanus the Younger, was a Roman general and statesman noted for his military exploits in the Third Punic War against Carthage and during the Numantine War in Spain.
+Publius Cornelius Scipio Aemilianus Africanus (185 BC – 129 BC), known as Scipio Aemilianus or Scipio Africanus the Younger, was a Roman general and statesman noted for his military exploits in the Third Punic War against Carthage and during the Numantine War in Spain.
 He oversaw the final defeat and destruction of the city of Carthage.
 He was a prominent patron of writers and philosophers, the most famous of whom was the Greek historian Polybius.
 In politics, he opposed the populist reform program of his murdered brother-in-law, Tiberius Gracchus.

 Family

 Scipio Aemilianus cramming himself for a speech after a hearty supper.
 Image by John Leech from The Comic History of Rome, by Gilbert Abbott à Beckett.

 Scipio Aemilianus was the second son of Lucius Aemilius Paullus Macedonicus, the commander of the Romans' victorious campaign in the Third Macedonian War, and his first wife, Papiria Masonis.
 Scipio was adopted by his first cousin, Publius Cornelius Scipio, the eldest son of his aunt Aemilia Tertia and her husband Publius Cornelius Scipio Africanus, the acclaimed commander who won the decisive battle of the Second Punic War against Hannibal.
 This made Scipio Africanus the adoptive grandfather of Scipio Aemilianus.
 On adoption, he became Publius Cornelius Scipio Aemilianus, assuming the name of his adoptive father, but keeping Aemilianus as a fourth name to indicate his original nomen.
 His elder brother was adopted by a son or grandson of Quintus Fabius Maximus Verrucosus, another prominent commander in the Second Punic War, and his name became Quintus Fabius Maximus Aemilianus.